KenwoodFox/EG-207/docs/service/service.rst

 .. warning::

-    Make sure to properly re-install the small gasket between the Rain Flow Sensor and the service cover.
+    When reinstalling the service cover, make sure to properly re-install the small gasket found between the two parts.

     .. image:: ../presentations/resources/logo.png
         :width: 35%